Judith Zaffirini

 Judith Pappas Zaffirini (born February 13, 1946) is an American politician serving as a Democratic member of the Texas State Senate from the 21st District, which includes her home city of Laredo in south Texas.

-On January 9, 2007, Zaffirini became the second in seniority in the 31-member Texas Senate, of which she has been a member since 1987.
+Zaffirini is the first female dean of the Texas Senate.
 Zaffirini has been named among the "Top 100 Most Influential Hispanics in the United States" by Hispanic Business magazine.
 Zaffirini is the first Mexican American woman elected to the Texas Senate.